-There is no known cure for arthritis, which commonly affects the hands.
-However, a person can take steps to lower the risk of arthritis developing or worsening and to reduce and manage pain.
-These steps include practicing specific exercises and making dietary changes and adjustments to daily habits.
+There is no known cure for arthritis.
+However, a person can take steps to lower the risk of arthritis developing or worsening in the fingers and hands.
+These steps include strengthening exercises, dietary changes and adjustments to daily habits.

 Arthritis is a general term that describes several conditions that affect a person’s joints.
 There are more than

 This article discusses how to reduce the risk of developing arthritis in the hands or prevent it from worsening.
 It also explains how to reduce and manage the pain of arthritis.